microsoft/mysqlnd_azure/troubleshooting.md

 [Service]
 LimitCORE=infinity
 ```
-3. Open the /etc/init.d/apache2 file and locate the do_start() section.
+3. For non-systemd Debian/Ubuntu-based systems, open the /etc/init.d/apache2 file and locate the do_start() section.
 Add the following line in this section:
 ```
 ulimit -c unlimited
 ```
-4. Specify a CoreDumpDirectory location in /etc/apache2/apache2.conf :
+4. Specify a CoreDumpDirectory location in /etc/apache2/apache2.conf:
 ```
 CoreDumpDirectory /var/coredumps
 ```